-def myhookmethod(self):
+def myhookmethod(self) -> None:

-self.poutput("before the loop begins")
+self.poutput("after the loop ends")

 '''

 To retain backwards compatibility with cmd.Cmd, after all registered postloop hooks have been called, the postloop () method is called.

 Preloop and postloop hook methods are not passed any parameters and any return value is ignored.